Skip to content

 What is the difference between BIM and VDC?

 Building information modeling (BIM) and virtual design and construction (VDC) are both methodologies used by AEC professionals.
-The difference is focus: VDC is a method for using digital models, like BIM models, to plan a construction project.
+The difference is focus: VDC is a method for using digital models, such as BIM models, to plan a construction project.
 The goal is to plan scheduling, finances, sequencing, and so on before any workers get into the field.

 What is the difference between a BIM model and a 3D CAD model?